luuducquy0510/MASAT/README.md

 ```

 ### Demo question:
-I’m planning a trip from San Francisco to Tokyo from October 10 to October 15.
-Can you help me find a flight, a hotel, and suggest some fun activities while I’m there?
+I’m planning a trip from Hanoi, VietNam to Tokyo from October 10 to October 15.
+Can you help me find a flight, a hotel, and suggest some fun activities in under $5000 total while I’m there?
+Then make a full schedule as detail as possible for me with cost next to each section.